8 Essential Embroidery Supplies (List for Beginners)

 Sulky Tender Touch backing is one example of an embroidery backing that you iron onto the back of your finished embroidery design.

-I add this to every one of my girls’ outfits that I embroider to keep the hard stitching from rubbing their soft little bellies.
+I add this to every one of my girls’ outfits I embroider to keep the hard stitching from rubbing their soft little bellies.

 2. Embroidery Items and Applique Fabrics

-While quilting cotton is my favorite for ease of use, I also like to repurpose items around the house as fabric sources.
-(Check out: where to buy cheap fabric online and where to find fabric to repurpose!)
+If you plan to applique, you also need applique fabric.
+While quilting cotton is my favorite for ease of use, I also like repurposing items around the house as fabric sources.

 3. Embroidery Needles

+There are different sizes (70/10 to 90/14 and larger), points (ballpoint, sharp, or universal), and different finishes.
 When in doubt, a size 75/11 universal embroidery needle is a good place to start, and then fine-tune from there, if needed.

 4. Embroidery Thread and Bobbin Thread

-While you can sew with embroidery thread, it’s not advised to embroider with sewing thread
+While you can sew with embroidery thread, it’s not advised to embroider with sewing thread.
+Thus, you need to purchase additional colored machine embroidery threads.

 The most common fiber types of machine embroidery thread are polyester, rayon, or cotton embroidery.

+In addition to the upper thread, you need bobbin thread for your machine.
 For most embroidery designs, the bobbin thread color does not matter, so I prefer to use pre-wound bobbins of white thread rather than winding bobbins myself.

-However, if you choose to wind your own, consider purchasing additional bobbins for your machine and special bobbin embroidery thread.
+However, if you wind your own, consider purchasing additional bobbins for your machine and special bobbin embroidery thread.
+Check your machine manual for the preferred weight and type of bobbin thread.

 5. Marking Supplies or Placement Tools